adcimon/cheatsheets/webrtc/webrtc.md

 ## Signaling

+In WebRTC, although public APIs and protocols are standardized, the initial negotiation and communication establishment is up to the application to implement.
+This initial handshaking should take care of simple stuff, such as letting one peer know when the other is calling, or more complex stuff like establishing a unique session between two peers and sharing offers, answers and candidates.
+The part of the application that is in charge of these is called the [signaling server](https://en.wikipedia.org/wiki/Signaling_gateway).

+A signaling server should handle:

+* Authentication: Exchange certificates for proper secure communication.
+* Media capabilities: Both peers need to agree in the media formats the session will support.
+* ICE candidates: One endpoint needs to know how to deliver the streaming to the other endpoint.

 ## ICE

 [Interactive Connectivity Establishment (ICE)](https://en.wikipedia.org/wiki/Interactive_Connectivity_Establishment) is a protocol for [Network Address Translator (NAT)](https://en.wikipedia.org/wiki/Network_address_translation) traversal used in computer networking to find ways for two computers to talk to each other as directly as possible in [peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer) networking.